 Bonus depreciation is a valuable tax-saving tool for businesses.
-It allows your business to take an immediate first-year deduction on the purchase of an eligible business property, in addition to other depreciation.
+It allows your business to take an immediate first-year deduction on the purchase of eligible business property, in addition to other depreciation.

 - Bonus depreciation doesn't have to be used for new purchases but must be "first use" by the business that buys it.

-- Bonus depreciation is increased to 100% for qualified purchases made after September 17, 2017, and remains at 100% until January 1, 2023.
+- Bonus depreciation increased to 100% for qualified purchases made after September 17, 2017, and remains at 100% until January 1, 2023.

 How Bonus Depreciation Works

-Qualifications and Restrictions on Using Bonus Depreciation
+Qualifications and Restrictions

 To be qualified to use bonus depreciation, it must be first used in the year you are claiming the first depreciation deduction.
-Only certain types of property may be eligible for bonus depreciation.
+Only certain types of property may be eligible for bonus depreciation:

-Recording Bonus Depreciation on Your Business Tax Return
+Recording on Your Business Tax Return

-Before you make a business decision to buy new property and claim a bonus depreciation expense, talk to your tax professional.
+Depreciation is a complicated business process, and the laws regarding depreciation, particularly bonus depreciation and Section 179 deductions, are always changing.
+Before you make a business decision to buy a new property and claim a bonus depreciation expense, talk to your tax professional.